Health Disparities: Creating Health Care Equity for Minorities

 Barriers to Quality Health Care

-Transportation is another roadblock that hinders access to health care.
-Individuals in rural or low-income areas often lack reliable transportation options to reach health care facilities.
-For instance, in the state of Virginia, the rate of financial hardship was higher in predominantly rural counties (47%) compared to urban counties (37%).
+People in rural and low-income areas often lack reliable transportation to healthcare facilities.
+For example, in Virginia, financial hardship is higher in rural counties (47%) than in urban counties (37%).
+This makes it harder to attend appointments and access regular care.

-Health Equity Efforts to Address Disparities in Health Care
+Health Equity Efforts to Address Health Care Disparities

 Efforts to achieve health equity are crucial in improving outcomes for minority populations and reducing disparities in health care.
 Progress can be made toward ensuring equal access and outcomes for all individuals by addressing the underlying factors contributing to these disparities.